LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/task-2/index.md

 originalAuthorGitHub: speudusa # to be set by page creator
 reviewer: John Woolbright
 reviewerGitHub: jwoolbright23
-lastEditor: # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: ColinBrock # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 6/26/24 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Now that your small app is working, expand it to deal with multiple questions.
 This time, you only have one `TODO` item in the starter code.
 You will need to determine which lines need to be modified.